Thinking of moving in retirement?

 People sometimes say that geography is destiny.
-Where you choose to live certainly can make a big difference in you social life, career, activities, and without question your finances.
-If you are considering moving, whether thats due to COVID, retirement, or any other reason, you should definitely weigh the financial tradeoffs.
+Where you choose to live certainly can make a big difference in your social life, career, activities, and without question, your finances.
+If you are considering moving, whether that's due to a new job, retirement, or any other reason, you should definitely weigh the financial trade-offs.

 Consider the vast variation in expenses in different parts of America.
-The cost of living in Manhattan is almost two and a half times the national average, while Washington, D.C., is 1.6 times and Orange County, California, is 1.5 times, according to the Council for Community and Economic Research (CCER).1 On the other hand, Amarillo, Texas is about 80% of the national average and Kalamazoo, Michigan, about 78%.
+The cost of living in Manhattan is more than twice as high as the national average, while San Francisco, California, is 1.7 times and Washington, DC, is nearly 1.5 times, according to the Council for Community and Economic Research (CCER).1 On the other hand, Kalamazoo, Michigan, is about 83% of the national average, and Decatur, Illinois, is about 78%.

 Cost of living takes into account differences in costs for housing, health care, food, taxes, and other expenses.
 They can vary a great deal from town to town as well as state to state.
 Cost of living comparisons can also vary based on individual expenses and how the estimate is calculated.

 With such big differences in cost, why not consider what a move could mean for your retirement?
-Working with a Fidelity advisor or other financial professional can help you understand how a shift in cost of living might change your financial picture throughout your retirement, and the legacy you may leave behind.
-Financial planning with an advisor is one way to do this kind of analysis, but Fidelity also offers planning tools so you can do at least some of this modeling on your own.
+Working with Fidelity or some other financial professional can help you understand how a shift in cost of living might change your financial picture throughout your retirement, and the legacy you may leave behind.
+Financial planning with a professional is one way to do this kind of analysis, but Fidelity also allows you access to our planning tools so you can do at least some of this modeling on your own.

 Let's look at a hypothetical situation.
-Henry and Linda live in Seattle and work with a Fidelity financial professional named Daniel as part of their relationship with Fidelity.2 They tell Daniel they love Seattle but are considering moving to Arizona where several friends have retired, and the cost of living is 38% lower, according to the CCER.1 So Daniel helps them illustrate 2 options.
+Henry and Linda live in San Francisco and work with a Fidelity financial professional named Daniel as part of their relationship with Fidelity.2 They tell Daniel they love San Francisco but are considering moving to Kalamazoo where several friends have retired, and the cost of living is lower, according to the CCER.
+So Daniel helps them illustrate 2 options.

 The goals